zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

     7. If the following criteria are met go to next name server IP:
        1. The The RCODE of response is "NoError" ([IANA RCODE List]).
-       2. The answer section has one or more record of RR type "CNAME" ([IANA RR Type List]) in a chain where first record has the onwer name matching the query name.
+       2. The answer section has one or more record of RR type "CNAME" ([IANA RR Type List]) in a chain where first record has the owner name matching the query name.
        3. The answer section has RRsig record or records in the answer section meeting the following criteria: